 Another way we save on overnight stays is by choosing Corps of Engineer Campgrounds.
 These parks are federally managed and available for all of the public to use.
 Situated on lakes, rivers, and reservoirs, they are found in some of the most beautiful settings and are reasonably priced.
 If you have the senior or access (disability) National Parks Pass, you get 50% off the already low rates.
 Here’s one of our favorites:

 Tip #2: Saving on Extended Campground Stays

 As full-time travelers who are working full-time, we prefer staying a month in most locations to allow ourselves time to really get to enjoy an area.
 As a result, we get massive discounts!
-We stayed at a fabulous RV resort in Arizona this winter that has 2 pools, 2 hot tubs, a bar & restaurant, mini golf and more!
+We stayed at a fabulous RV resort in Arizona winter that has 2 pools, 2 hot tubs, a bar & restaurant, mini-golf, and more!
 The least expensive sites (back ins at the back of the campground) were regularly $65 a night.
 BUT stay a month and it was only $690 for the month.
 Divide that by 30 days and it is only $23 a night!!!